nodejs/node-addon-api/doc/async_worker.md

 ### OnOK

-This method is invoked when the computation in the `Excecute` method ends.
+This method is invoked when the computation in the `Execute` method ends.
-The default implementation runs the Callback provided when the AsyncWorker class was created.
+The default implementation runs the Callback optionally provided when the AsyncWorker class was created.

 ```cpp